temporalio/documentation/docs/server/production-deploy.md

 ### Before You Deploy: A Note on Shard Count

 A huge part of production deploy is understanding current and future scale - the **number of shards can't be changed after the cluster is in use** so this decision needs to be upfront.
 Shard count determines scaling to improve concurrency if you start getting lots of lock contention.
+The default `numHistoryShards` is 4; deployments at scale can go up to 500-2000 shards.
+Please [consult our configuration docs](https://docs.temporal.io/docs/server/configuration/#persistence) and check with us for advice if you are worried about scaling.

 ### Scaling and Metrics